 Dress Codes – What To Wear in Morocco

 For people who are planning to travel to Morocco, it is just right for them to be equipped with knowledge of the dress codes in the country.
 After all, they cannot expect that the traditional clothing in this country is the same as in their own country.
 So, to ensure that they would have a great experience in the country, understanding what the Moroccans wear may help as it can make a positive impression on them.
+Check out this ideal Morocco packing list if you’re worried about what to wear in Morocco.

 Morocco has always been known as a conservative country since most of the population there is Muslim.
 Hence, it is always necessary for a tourist or guests to wear modest clothing.
 The clothes and accessories that are worn should not attract so much attention, nor should they overly reveal the body.
 So it should not expose the thighs or even the chest.
 After all, having a romantic interaction between Moroccan men and women is very uncommon before marriage.